stoneskin

 spot.bark() #=> woof!

-# Dog inheritance the run method from animal
+# Dog inherits the run method from Animal

 spot.run() #=> running!